What does a Bedroom Need so that my Child will Sleep?

 dream-spray

 Bedtime routines can also play a vital role in promoting better sleep.
 Children thrive on routine, and a consistent bedtime routine can signal to their bodies that it is time to sleep.
 Having a regular wake-sleep cycle also ensures children are getting the right amount of sleep, without under or over sleeping.
-Parents can establish a regular bedtime and engage in relaxing activities before bed, such as reading a book or taking a warm bath.

 Our Daily routine cards can be used so that children can see the sequence of nightly events and know what is expected of them at bed time.